nhutmphung/nhutmphung/README.md

 ### "The world rewards audacity, not potential."
 <img src="assets/martySupreme.jpeg" width="300">

-### "To love the process, rather than love the result."
+### "The man who loves walking will walk further than the man who loves the destination."
 ![One Piece](assets/onePiece.gif)